 Work at each construction ‘spread’ is typically estimated to last for approximately three to six months.
 As elsewhere on TAP’s route, the pipeline will be buried underground.

-To allow the safe passage of steel pipes through Albania, more than 175 km of access roads will have been newly built or upgraded by the time the pipeline is completed.
-These works are conducted in two phases.
+To allow the safe passage of steel pipes through Albania, approximately 220 km of access road have been newly built or upgraded.
+These works were conducted in two phases.

 At the end of 2016, TAP completed the first phase of road infrastructure rehabilitation in Albania, comprising the upgrade of approximately 58km of access roads, construction of two new bridges and refurbishment of 40 bridges.